hylang/hy/docs/language/api.rst

 while
 -----

-`while` form is used to execute a single or more blocks as long as a condition is being met.
+`while` is used to execute one or more blocks as long as a condition is met.

-The following example will output "hello world!" on screen indefinitely:
+The following example will output "hello world!" to the screen indefinitely:

 .. code-block:: clj